brentmac94/ISQA-3420-A1/Data Dictionary.md

 **Updated Policy Document** - Most up to date policy document submitted by Manager.

-**Current Policy Document** - Policy that is returned from the Software Project License and Vulnerability Policy database.

 **Software Package License and Vulnerability Policy** - Database that stores all Software Project License and Vulnerability Policy information.